binary-manu/arch-ansible/docs/index.md

 configuration entry, it checks all the available partitioning flows, Vagrant and Packer.
 It should give reasonable confidence that stuff still works in face of upstream updates.

-The CI is provided by CircleCI, but since it needs to create VMs, it doesn't cope well with SaaS runners which run inside VMs and/or containers.
-CircleCI does provide machines with nested virtualization enabled, but as of now I had to give up because VM boot often hangs.
+The CI is provided by GitHub Actions, but since it needs to create VMs, it doesn't cope well with SaaS runners which run inside VMs and/or containers.
 Thus, a self-hosted runner is the best choice for the moment.

 To simplify the setup, a container image definition is provided under the `ci` folder.
-It will create a Debian-based image shipping VirtualBox, QEmu, libvirt, packer and Vagrant, plus obviously the CircleCI runner agent.
+It will create a Debian-based image shipping VirtualBox, QEmu, libvirt, packer and Vagrant, plus obviously the GitHub agent.
 It can be run with `podman` (Docker is untested) in rootless mode.
 Once started, it allows running test Arch installtions with minimal configuration of the runner host.

 However, the container cannot be totally independent from the host, as it depends on its ability to run VirtualBox, QEmu and libvirt with appropriate networking.
 Therefore: